Long-term results through medication adherence for chronic obstructive pulmonary disease

 How to Improve Medication Adherence in Patients with COPD

-Improving medication adherence could potentially save lives, reduce healthcare costs, and improve healthcare outcomes.
+Improving medication adherence could potentially save lives, reduce healthcare costs, and improve healthcare outcomes, for better and healthier lives.
 There are several strategies for improving medication adherence, and patients, healthcare providers, and manufacturers can all be involved.

 Forgetting to take medications can be a barrier to adherence for patients who intend to take their medication as prescribed.
 These are some CDC medication adherence strategies that could be effective at improving medication adherence among patients who fill their prescriptions, but do not always remember to take the proper dose at the right time.